 Consular support is not available from the British government in Comoros.
 However, the British Embassy Antananarivo in Madagascar can provide consular support to British nationals.

 Crime levels are low, but you should take sensible precautions.
 See Crime

 Piracy remains a significant threat in the Gulf of Aden and Indian Ocean.
 See Sea travel

-Terrorist attacks in the Comoros can’t be ruled out.
+Although there’s no recent history of terrorism in Comoros, attacks can’t be ruled out.
 See Terrorism